JstRelax/web-www-v2/content/newsroom/_index.en.md

 ---
 title: Newsroom
 opener: Welcome to the DIVD newsroom
-intro: We are a group of volunteers that scout the web for potential cyber security risks.
+intro: We are a team of over 130 enthusiastic and skilled individuals who are passionate about security and cybersecurity.
+We work voluntarily to make the digital world safer every day.
 newsletter: https://divd.nl/newsletter
 starter:
   title: Stay up to date
-  description: Here you can find updates, articles about our culture, cases and much more!
+  description: Here you can find updates, articles about our culture, case
+    studies, and much more!
-highlight: /newsroom/articles/operation-endgame-divd-2024-00019
+highlight: /newsroom/articles/_index
 ---